barumau/pandunia/eng/402_sual_e_javabe.md

 If your change is a small thing, you should try it in practice with other people and see how it works.
 If it really is a good change, other people will accept it and use it.
+It will become part of the language naturally.

-Creating offshoot languages is very common in the auxiliary language community.
+Creating offshoot languages is very common in the auxiliary language circles.
 The case of Esperanto is famous.
-Offshoots of Esperanto are counted in the hundreds but most people haven't even heard of them.
+Offshoots of Esperanto are counted in the hundreds but most people haven't heard about any of them.
 Esperanto is still the most popular language of its kind.

 It is better to have one big language with several dialects than many competing languages.

 #### Which languages have influenced the grammar of Pandunia?